Deltares-research/kenmerkendewaarden/docs/CONTRIBUTING.md

 ## Contributing

 - open an existing issue or create a new issue at https://github.com/Deltares/kenmerkendewaarden/issues
 - create a branch via ``Development`` on the right.
-This branch is now linked to the issue and the issue will be closed once the branch is merged with main again
+This branch is now linked to the issue and the issue will be closed once the branch is merged with main again via a PR.
 - open git bash window in the local checkout folder of the repository
 - ``git fetch origin`` followed by ``git checkout [branchname]``
 - make your local changes to the code (including docstrings and unittests for functions), after each subtask do ``git commit -am 'description of what you did'`` (``-am`` adds all changed files to the commit)